dan-fritchman/Thesis/content.md

 These research efforts largely fall into one of two large families:

 - The first, which we name the _programmed custom_ style, conceptually replaces the layout GUI with an elaborate layout API.
 Designers then manipulate the content of layout through writing programs against this interface.
 The programmed custom style is covered in depth in \autoref{chap:progcustom}.
 - The second conceptually attempts to map "the digital way" onto analog circuits.
 Centrally, automatic place-and-route is used to produce layout content from netlists or similar circuit-level content.
-Rather than directly manipulate layout content, designers author circuit-level content (e.g. HDL code, schematics) and a set of contraints and goals for the analog PnR solver.
+Rather than directly manipulate layout content, designers author circuit-level content (e.g. HDL code, schematics) and a set of constraints and goals for the analog PnR solver.
 Such methods are detailed in \autoref{chap:analogpnr}.

 While all have made novel research contributions, none have broken through to widespread adoption.
 The remainder of this thesis largely attempts to distill the core of each of the approaches, and introduces two new pieces of software, one pursuing each approach.